 WORLD CUP: Germany faces reality check before title defense

-BERLIN (AP) — Germany coasted through World Cup qualifying with 10 wins out of 10 and a European record 43 goals before getting a reality check.
+BERLIN (AP) — Defending World Cup champion Germany coasted through qualifying with a perfect 10-0 mark and a European record 43 goals.

-Becoming the first team since Brazil in 1962 to defend their World Cup title now looks even trickier for the Germans.
+Now trying to become the first time since Brazil in 1962 to defend their World Cup title looks tricky for the Germans.

 “We’re not as good as we’re made out to be, or as some think we are,” midfielder Toni Kroos said.
 “There’s huge room for improvement.”